vegaprotocol/documentation/docs/api/websocket.md

 ```

-## Adding Filters to Subscriptions
+## Adding filters to subscriptions

 Most of the websocket endpoints support filtering such as by-party or by-market.
-The filters are set as query-parameters on the URL.
+The filters are set as query parameters on the URL.

 <Tabs>
 <TabItem value="bash" label="Bash">